zugarolab/FMAToolbox/README.md

 ## License

-This toolbox was developed by [Michaël Zugaro](http://zugarolab.net) (CRNS-Collège de France, Paris, France).
+This toolbox was developed by [Michaël Zugaro and members of the team](http://zugarolab.net) (CRNS-Collège de France, Paris, France).
 It is free software distributed under the [General Public License (GPL)](http://www.gnu.org/licenses/gpl.html).

 ## Contents